jankeesder/getPVData/README.md

 # getPVData
 Retreve data from Omnik inverter and send to Domoticz

-This script retreves values from the Omnik inverter website and send them to Domoticz
+This script retreves values from the Omnik inverter website and send them to Domoticz.

+It is tested on Omnik3000tl with firmware V4.08Build215 (main) / V4.12Build246 (slave)

 Usage:

-1 - In Domoticz, create virtual sensor of type "Usage (Electric)".
-Take note of the id of the device.
+1 - In Domoticz, create virtual sensor of type "Usage (Electric)"

 2 - Copy the getPVData.py file to the scripts directory of Domoticz